vjetten/openlisem/docs/source/index.md

-# Welcome to the OpenLISEM wiki
+# Welcome to the OpenLISEM documentation

-> 🚧 This wiki is an initial version and many sections still [need attention](https://github.com/vjetten/openlisem/wiki/About-OpenLISEM#wiki-development)!
+> 🚧 This documentation is an initial version and many sections still [need attention](about-openlisem/About-OpenLISEM.md#documentation-development)!

 ***